krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 ####  AWS Transfer Family: Your environment has several existing clients that use SFTP, FTP, FTPS, and AS2 protocols for file transfer.
 Which service offers a fully managed solution to move data into and out of AWS Storage services using these protocols?

+#### Customer needs to migrate 50 TB of data from on-premises systems to AWS cloud Incremental data needs to be in sync until  cutover to cloud What cloud storage and data transfer service would you use for this?

+DataSync for initial transfer (if network is not a constraint) and for incremental loading

+#### Customer needs to migrate 50 TB from on-premises file shares to AWS cloud and make data available to on-premises applications.
+Customer is interested in reducing the storage footprint on-premises.
+What storage service and data transfer solution would you use?

+DataSync for initial transfer (if network is not a constraint)

+Storage Gateway  for incremental loading and for replacing on-premises storage (block, file share, tape)

+#### Customer has on-premises Linux and windows applications that use NFS, SMB file shares.
+Customer is migrating the application to cloud.
+What storage service and data transfer service would you use that minimizes changes to the application?

+DataSync for initial transfer (if network is not a constraint) and, for incremental transfer